tc39/proposal-signals/README.md

 * Enable JS frameworks to do their own scheduling.
 No Promise-style built-in forced-on scheduling.
     * Synchronous reactions are needed to enable scheduling later work based on framework logic.
     * Writes are synchronous and immediately take effect (a framework which batches writes can do that on top).
-    * It is possible to separate checking whether a effect may be "dirty" from actually running the effect (enabling a two-stage effect scheduler).
+    * It is possible to separate checking whether an effect may be "dirty" from actually running the effect (enabling a two-stage effect scheduler).
 * Ability to read Signals *without* triggering dependencies to be recorded (`untrack`)
 * Enable composition of different codebases which use Signals/reactivity, e.g.,
     * Using multiple frameworks together as far as tracking/reactivity itself goes (modulo omissions, see below)